Welcome to Tumbledown

 The story so far

 Tumbledown is a small but richly diverse location in Radipole, managed for people, planet and wildlife using permaculture principles.
 The meadows, woodland and reverting wetland are tranquil places, home to wildflowers, birds, insects and the ancient trees of the future.
-Yet the farm is a hive of activity with diverse sectors of the community, from children enjoying learning in the forest school, to vulnerable adults who work on the land growing and processing food and learning new skills together.
+Yet the farm is a hive of activity with diverse sectors of the community, including vulnerable adults who work on the land growing and processing food and learning new skills together.

 A wide variety of fruit and vegetables are flourishing in well-tended plots in the fields rising up above the tool sheds, workshop and community kitchen and the young orchard, which is beginning to look established.

-Grasslands have been restored and are now flower-rich, organic hay meadows that are enjoyed by picnickers and users of the surrounding nature trails.
+Grasslands have been restored and are now flower-rich, organic hay meadows that are enjoyed by picnickers and people who use the surrounding nature trails.

 In the centre of the site, the woodland is beginning to show more structure as a result of some careful thinning and has broadened out with some new, more varied planting.